Entering the European market for table grapes

 Importers and service providers

 Importers have a central role in the distribution of table grapes.
-They are familiar with all the different requirements of end clients and are able to distribute to different markets.
+They are familiar with all the different requirements of end clients and can distribute to different markets.

-Table grape specialist importers are well integrated with grape producers.
-By sourcing grapes from different regions they assure their clients of a year-round grape supply.
-Some of these companies have their own packing stations, although most of the packaging takes place at origin.
-When they do provide different services, such as retail packing and multiple origin sourcing, they can become service providers to large retailers.
+Specialist table grape importers are well-integrated with grape producers.
+By sourcing grapes from different regions they ensure a year-round grape supply.
+Some have their own packaging stations, although packaging mainly takes place at origin.
+When importers do provide different services, such as retail packing and multiple origin sourcing, they can become service providers to large retailers.

-Fresh grapes for processing, for example, for salads and mixed fruit packers, can be supplied by importers as well.
+Importers can also supply fresh grapes for processing, for example for salads and mixed fruit packers.
 But this is a small segment compared to the direct fresh consumption.

 Tips: